yonigottesman/yonigottesman.github.io/_posts/2020-02-18-fm-torch-to-recsys.markdown

 helpers.bulk(es,generate_movie_docs())
 ```

-Ill do the same for users, age vectors, gender vectors and occupation.
-The only difference between them is 'feature_type' which I use later to filtering.
+Ill do the same for user, age, gender and occupation vectors.
+The only difference between them is 'feature_type' which I use later for filtering results.
 Ill still need to store somewhere the mapping between feature value to index (for example female index is 9753), these indices were chosen when I created the datasets.
 I can store them anywhere and load them to memory when the systems starts.

 Now everything is set, we can start making predictions according to the flow: